jaketae/jaketae.github.io/_posts/2020-05-30-sklearn-pipeline.md

 <img src="/assets/images/2020-05-30-sklearn-pipeline_files/2020-05-30-sklearn-pipeline_19_0.svg">

-From this preliminary analysis, it seems like there are some very weekly correlated features, namley `'parch'` and `'sibsp'`.
+From this preliminary analysis, it seems like there are some very weekly correlated features, namely `'parch'` and `'sibsp'`.
 The week correlation suggests that perhaps we need to engage in some feature engineering to extract more meaningful information out of the dataset.

 # Feature Engineering